CannyLab/vdtk/README.md

 ## Installation

-To use this tool, you can easily pip install with `pip install .` from this directory.
+To use this tool, you can easily pip install with `pip install vdtk`.
+In addition to VDTK, you will need to install spacy's EN model with `python -m spacy download en_core_web_lg`.
 Note: Some metrics (METEOR) require a working installation of Java.
-Please follow the directions (here) to install the Java runtime if you do not already have access to a JRE.
+Please follow the directions [here](https://www.java.com/en/download/manual.jsp) to install the Java runtime if you do not already have access to a JRE.

 ## Data format